naruto522ru/to-arch/README.md

 - /mnt
 - all technical directories: /dev, /proc, /sys, /tmp

-To make transition a bit smoother, the following things will be kept / migrated to Gentoo:
+To make transition a bit smoother, the following things will be kept / migrated to Arch:
 - bootloader, the kernel and its modules in /lib/modules
 - firmware in /lib/firmware (you can replace it with sys-kernel/linux-firmware later)
 - file system layout and /etc/fstab